lakartoza/FindMyUsers/README.md

 Make sure you have .NET Core 2.2 as part of your install (2.1 LTS will work fine too).

+Clone the project open the solution and continue from here!

 ## 1. Turning on the API Layer

 Run the application on Visual Studio using IIS Express.